huggingface/hub-docs/docs/hub/models-interacting.md

 ## Accessing models for local use

-Since all models are stored on the Model Hub as Git repositories, you can clone the models locally by running:
+Since all models on the Model Hub are Git repositories, you can clone the models locally by running:

 ```bash
 git lfs install
 git clone <MODEL URL>
 ```

-For detailed information on how to access the model, you can click on the "Use in Transformer" button on any model page.
+For detailed information on accessing the model, you can click on the "Use in Transformer" button on any model page.

 ![Models can be used locally through the "Use in Transformer" button](../assets/hub/models-usage.png)

-If the model can be used with `🤗 transformers`, you'll even receive snippets to help you get started.
+If the model is compatible with `🤗 transformers`, you'll even receive snippets to help you get started.

 ![Snippets for using a model with the 🤗 transformers library](../assets/hub/models-usage-modal.png)

 ### Can I access models programmatically?

 You can use the [`huggingface_hub`](https://github.com/huggingface/huggingface_hub) library to create, delete, update and retrieve information from repos.
-You can also use it to download files from repos and integrate it to your own library!
-For example, you can easily load a Scikit learn model with a few lines.
+You can also download files from repos or integrate them into your library!
+For example, you can quickly load a Scikit learn model with a few lines.

 ```py
 from huggingface_hub import hf_hub_url, cached_download